A Guide to Canada's

 • Asset Acquisition

-In respect of the acquired business, does the value of its assets in Canada, or its gross revenues from sales in or from Canada generated from those assets exceed C$93 million?
+In respect of the acquired business, does the value of its assets in Canada, or its gross revenues from sales in, from or into Canada generated from all the assets proposed to be acquired exceed C$93 million?

 • Share Acquisition

-In respect of the acquired business, does the value of its assets in Canada, or its gross revenues from sales in or from Canada generated from those assets exceed C$93 million? and
+In respect of the acquired business, does the value of its assets in Canada, or its gross revenues from sales in, from or into Canada generated from all the assets that are owned by the corporation (or entities controlled by that corporation) exceed C$93 million?

 • where the shares are publicly traded, will the purchaser (together with its affiliates) own more than 20% of the outstanding voting shares following the acquisition, or if more than 20% are already held, will the purchaser (together with its affiliates) own more than 50% following the acquisition? or